bhavikbhatt/Healthcare-Offer-Prioritization/README.md

 ## Interactive Web Application

-The project includes a **Dash-based web application** deployed as a Databricks App that provides a user-friendly interface for exploring recommendations and collecting feedback.
+The project includes a **Dash-based web application** called **Offer Management Console**, deployed as a Databricks App.
+It provides a business-friendly interface for exploring member recommendations and collecting feedback.

 ### Features